VineethVangala/sap-commerce-cloud-learning-jouney-notes/J01-Exploring-the-Technical-Essentials-of-SAP-Commerce-Cloud/J01U02-Performing-Configuration-and-Installation-in-SAP-Commerce-Cloud/J01U02T02-Exploring-Extensions-in-SAP-Commerce-Cloud.md

   - yhacext adds custom functionality to HAC.

 - To create a single extension, we need to invoke **ant extgen**.
-- After an extension is generated,
-  - we should reference any extensions it requires in its **extensioninfo.xml**.
-  - we should add the extension to **config/localextensions.xml**.
-  - invoke ant all to build changes.

 ```console
 > cd hybris/bin/platform